 Chief Operating Officer at Active Learning Trust

-Chris Everard has extensive experience overseeing the strategic direction of central teams in education trusts.
-He has worked in data-focused roles, including Data Manager within a school, and holds an MBA, a Diploma in Strategic Management and Leadership, and an MSc.
+Chris Everard has extensive experience in data-focused roles, including Data Manager within a school.
+He holds an MBA, a Diploma in Strategic Management and Leadership, and an MSc.
+As COO of the Active Learning Trust, he oversees strategic direction and has led key projects, gaining experience in strategic management.

 Claire Archibald